ankush/ankush.dev/content/posts/neumann_architecture.md

 |             |       |          |            |                    |
 | Grand Total |       |          | 38.99      | 39.00              |

 If you have to round off to 2 digits, where should you round these numbers off?
 Rates?
-Line total? grGnd total?
+Line total?
+Grand total?

 - If you round off the rate then rounding error will grow with quantity, so it's usually out of the picture.
 - Rounded line total and the ground total can always be off by up to 1 cent.
 Is it biased?
 For which side?